aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/vectorization/text-vectorization/_index.md

  - serves the text security from unwanted using, borrowing,  and editing.

 {{% alert color="primary" %}}
-You can download the complete examples and data files from [**GitHub**](https://github.com/aspose-svg/Aspose.SVG-Documentation/tree/main/content/tests-net).
+You can download the complete C# examples and data files from [**GitHub**](https://github.com/aspose-svg/Aspose.SVG-Documentation/tree/main/content/tests-net).
 About downloading from GitHub and running examples, you find out from the [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests) section.
 {{% /alert %}}